puentebravo/puentebravo.github.io/README.md

   ## License

-  Please check the licenses for individual projects for license information.
+  All rights reserved.
+Please check individual project licenses for more information.

   -----------